mahdiatubly/Full_DevOps_RoadMap/Git.md

         $git remote add origin https://github.com/mahdiatubly/test.git
         $git push origin main

+- To create a new branch:

+        $git branch [the branch name]
+        $git branch [the branch name] [the commit that you want to start the branch with]

 - To merge a branch you have to be in the main branch, then:

         #git merge [the name of the branch that you want to merge]